AlbaAlcaniz/GameOfGala/ReadMe.md

 # Game of Gala

 For my cousin's daughter birthday, I was planning to make a small game.
-In it, she would have to win a series of minigames, each of which will give her a message.
-On it, she will learn while playing.
-But, let's be realistic, the person who's going to take the most ouf of it is myself.
-But it feels nice to do something for someone you love.
+In it, she would have to win a series of minigames, each of which will give her a piece of message.
+Overall, she would find the message she needs to complete the story.
+The pictures have some text in Spanish, because she is 7 so I can't do it in English.

-The characters of the game are my family.
-Since I'm not really sure they want to be public, I just removed them by pictures from the internet.
+That story is an adventure which involves all the members of my family.
+Since I'm not sure they want to be public, I just substituted their fotos by pictures from the internet.

+There are several files to make this game.
+Each of the minigames will be a file.
+So far I only have a labyrinth.
+And then the MainFile connects them all.
+There are also many pictures kept on the folder data.